bashup/gitea-cli/README.md

 * *repo* -- a repository name, specified as an `org/repo` to designate a particular organization or user; if the `org` is omitted, the `GITEA_USER` is assumed

-* *create-opts* -- a series of key/value word pairs, where values are interpreted according to their keys' syntax:

-  * keys ending in `=` mean, "the value is raw JSON or a valid jq expression, appropriately quoted or escaped"
+* *create-opts* -- a series of key/value word pairs, where values are interpreted according to their keys' syntax.
+If a key ends in `=`, the value must be raw JSON or a valid jq expression, appropriately quoted or escaped.
+Otherwise, the value is assumed to be an unescaped string and is encoded as such.
-  * keys ending in `:` mean, "the value is YAML" (you must have a yaml2json tool like this one on your `PATH`)
-  * keys ending in neither `=` nor `:` mean, "the value is a string"

-  The specific keys to use are defined by the [gitea API](https://github.com/gogits/go-gogs-client/wiki); for `gitea new` the specific options may be found [here](https://github.com/gogits/go-gogs-client/wiki/Repositories#create)
+  (The specific keys to use are defined by the [gitea API](https://github.com/gogits/go-gogs-client/wiki); for `gitea new` the specific options may be found [here](https://github.com/gogits/go-gogs-client/wiki/Repositories#create).
+Remember to include `=` at the end of keys whose value isn't a string.)